PeARSearch/PeARS-OMD/README.md

     virtualenv env && source env/bin/activate

-##### 3. Install the build dependencies:
+#### 3. Install the build dependencies:

 From the PeARS-lite directory, run:

     pip install -r requirements.txt

-##### 4. Set your authentification token
+#### 4. Set up authentification

-The PeARS authentification token is set in the *conf/pears.ini* file.
-Just replace *&lt;your auth token&gt;* with the string of your choice.
+Copy the *conf/pears.ini.template* file to your own *conf/pears.ini*.
+This file will contain your secret tokens for authentification and security.

+    cd conf
+    cp pears.ini.template pears.ini

+You should change the following lines:

+    # Secrets
+    AUTH_TOKEN=<your token, identical to the one in the OMD client>
+    SESSION_COOKIE_NAME=<some session name>
+    CSRF_SESSION_KEY=<some long string>
+    SECRET_KEY=<some long string>

+The last three lines can be set to any long string of your choice.
+The first line, AUTH_TOKEN, should be set to the string that you chose in your On My Disk client, under 'Use local PeARS server'.

-##### 5. Choose your languages
+#### 5. Choose your languages

 The list of available languages is also set in *conf/pears.ini*.
 Currently, the languages that are available out-of-the-box are English, French, Russian, and Slovenian.
 If you would like all of these language to be available, enter "en,fr,ru,sl" as the value.
 Please note that the order of the language matters for certain things: it plays a role in the ordering of search results, and the first language in the list is used as a fallback if `langdetect` can't recognize a document's language as one of the installed languages.

-##### 6. Run your pear!
+#### 6. Run your pear!

-You can only use PeARS-OMD if you have an On My Disk account.
-You can create an account at: https://onmydisk.net/signup.
-Next, you will need to install a client so that you can add local folders to On My Disk.
-Download a client appropriate for your system here: https://onmydisk.com/downloads.html and follow the installation instructions.
-Once your client is installed, add some folders from your local drive -- these are now accessible from anywhere in the world using the On My Disk web client, and, importantly, they are now ready to be indexed using PeARS.

 To start PeARS, run: